 Cautionary Notes

 Although the spouse of a U.S. citizen (or other immediate relatives) may adjust status to permanent resident after a visa overstay, that does not protect the immigrant from enforcement during the period of unlawful presence.
-In other words, the immigrant is still vulnerable to deportation from the moment he or she falls out of status up until becoming an adjustment of status applicant.
+In other words, the immigrant is still vulnerable to deportation from the moment they fall out of status up until becoming an adjustment of status applicant.
 Therefore, it is important to file an adjustment of status as soon as reasonably possible.

 As discussed above, immediate relatives may generally adjust status after visa overstays.
 Persons in the family preference category who have overstayed are in a more difficult position.
 Generally, they may not adjust status due to this violation.
 But if they depart the United States, they may also be barred from reentry due to the 3-year and 10-year bars.
 Certain individuals in the family preference category may qualify for a provisional stateside waiver obtained through Form I-601A.